 No. 9: Be Overwhelmed at the Pashupatinath

 The Pashupatinath complex contains one of the oldest temples in Kathmandu, and as a functioning temple, you’ll find a host of burning ghats here.
 The sight of open cremations can be massively overwhelming.
-Still, if you’re interested in understanding the full spectrum of Hinduism, this is an opportunity you cannot have anywhere else.
+However, if you want to grasp the complete range of Hinduism, this is an opportunity you won’t find anywhere else.